sslotsky/apothecary/README.md

 const store = initialize(initialState)
 ```

-### Actions
+### Mutators

-An action is a function that causes a change to our application state.
-It's usually caused by a user action.
+A mutator is a function that describes a change to our application state.
+It's usually applied as a result of a user action.
-In apothecary, an action is just a function that takes the current state and returns the new state.
+In apothecary, a mutator is just a function that takes the current state and returns the new state.
 Dispatching
-that action to the store will cause the store to update.
+that mutator to the store will cause the store to update.
 Example:

 ```javascript
 const increment = state => ({ ...state, n: state.n + 1 })